 Her mother now dreams that her girl will come back and will live the life she dreamt for her “I will send her back to the shelter home” she says,” to learn and to have friends and get married.”
 We hope that someday, Reema will be found again.

-[Asha is Freedom Firm’s social worker in Nagpur.
+[Written by Asha, Freedom Firm social worker in Nagpur.
 She travels to the homes of rescued girls and provides them with much needed moral support]

 *Name changed to protect identity